EdwinZamora/KL25_C_CODE/README.md

 # KL25_C_CODE
-This is a C code using MCUExpresso for controlling RGB LEDs
+Here you can find C projects for Kinect KL25